James Dunn (actor): Early film and stage career

 After graduation, Dunn tried his hand at sales, selling lunch wagons and also becoming an automobile demonstrator.
 He worked for three years in his father's brokerage firm.
 But his real love was the theater.
 In 1927 he left his father's employ to join a small theatrical troupe.
 He later said in a 1934 interview: "I wasn't at all sure I'd be a hit, or even an actor good enough to obtain reasonably steady work.
 But that didn't make a lot of difference.
 I could not see any other career and I knew I wouldn't be happy unless I tried it".
 He also sought out jobs as an extra in short films at Paramount Pictures' Long Island studios.
 He joined a stock theater company out of Englewood, New Jersey, for a 37-week engagement, and performed with another company, the Permanent Players, at the Playhouse Theatre in Winnipeg, Canada, for a 22-week run.
 With the latter troupe, he was said to be "highly popular" among theatre-goers for his "pleasing, breezy personality".
-Upon his return to New York, he landed the male lead in the 1929 Broadway musical Sweet Adeline, opposite Helen Morgan.
+Upon his return to New York, he landed the male lead in the touring company of the musical Sweet Adeline, opposite Helen Morgan.